-The principle of free transferability of assets, with the owner being free to dispose of property, is enshrined in Romanian law.
-The applicable law prescribes a few restrictions on the acquisition of real estate or a set of conditions to be met to this effect, for instance, the duty to observe interalia the pre-emption right of individuals, private and/or public entities and of the Romanian state for the sale of historical monuments, woodland and agricultural land.
+The principle of free transferability of assets, with the owner being free to dispose of property, is Land may be acquired also from the Romanian State or a public authority for a specific investment through concession. enshrined in Romanian law.
+The applicable law prescribes a few restrictions on the acquisition of Land concession can be granted following a specific procedure that generally involves a public tender for the development real estate or a set of conditions to be met to this effect, for instance, the duty to observe interalia of a specific project. the right of first refusal of individuals, private and/or public entities and of the Romanian state for the The duration of the concession agreement is limited to 49 years.
+At the expiration of the duration, the investment (i.e. sale of historical monuments, woodland and agricultural land.

-Romanian and European nationals (nationals of the European Union and/or of the European Economic Area), natural persons and legal entities (regardless of the citizenship of the shareholders) are free to acquire land in Romania under the same conditions are Romanian citizens.

-Non-EU/EEA citizens and entities are allowed to acquire land ownership in Romania, only under international treaties executed by the Romanian State and on reciprocity basis.
+Romanian and European nationals (nationals of the European Union and/or of the European fulfilled.
+For public owned land, neither the ownership over the investment, nor the land can be kept after the expiration of Economic Area), natural persons and legal entities (regardless of the citizenship of the shareholders) the contract. are free to acquire land in Romania under the same conditions are Romanian citizens, subject to FDI Concession is a formalistic procedure that needs to be followed exactly, in order to preserve the validity of the concession. rules.
+Non-EU/EEA citizens are generally restricted to directly acquire land ownership in Romania.
+Concession rights should be recorded in the Land Register.